marc-thieme/makeframes/examples/example.typ

 #note[Note][with tag][!][
   Our blocks can have an arbitrary number of tags to be put between title and body.

+  #styles.divide()

+  In this boxy style, we can also divide the body into multiple sections by using the `divide()` function.

 ]<this-note>

 You can also reference stuff like @this-note naturally.